The use of a data landscape exercise

 The initial data landscape exercise will be used during the process of formulating policy questions to provide first-hand basic information to the data experts to decide whether a formulated policy question can be answered or not with the existing data (section 2.4).

 Yet, it is likely that some further investigation may be required to reach a final decision on whether policy questions can be answered as the data landscape exercise will never be able to cover 100% of all available data:

 - Policy questions can be very diverse and may require investigation of indicators that have not been included in the exercise.

 - To effectively assess the data quality, the dataset needs to be manipulated, which cannot be done during the data landscape exercise.

 2. To initiate a process to progressively update the data landscape

 The data landscape exercise should be a dynamic process.
 The initial exercise provides an initial picture of the data landscape.
-As new surveys are conducted, the data landscape can be updated.
-While the NIPN approach is developing and maturing within a country and as more and more policy questions are being formulated and answered, the data landscape will expand and provide a more complete picture.
+As new surveys are conducted all the time , the data landscape will need to be updated.
+While the national information platform for nutrition is expanding its work within a country and progressively more policy questions are being formulated and answered, the data landscape will be expanded and provide a more complete picture.

 3. To provide actionable recommendations to improve the nutrition information system